bgoober/_Old_scripts/README.md

 # _Old_scripts
 These are a collection of old scripts that I developed or helped develop for past jobs and projects.
 Most are for geospatial processing, QA/QC, or other basic OS functions to automate repetitive processes.
+Some are for Cosmos Ecosystem Proof of Stake Validators.

 Please do not use them in any way.
 They are not meant for use, and no one is granted any permission to use, fork, alter, or reproduce them in any way.
 They are just for posterity sake and remembrance, really.